FESAr-SQA/SQA101/README.md

 # SQA101 - Software Quality Assurance 101

 Welcome to the SQA101 repository!
 This resource is designed for Software Quality Assurance beginners, offering a foundation in testing using pytest and Selenium.
 Follow the instructions below to get started.
+If you have any questions, please reach out to intructor.

 ## Clone the Repository